How to Keep Remote Employees Safe from Potential Cyber Threats

 Educate employees on cybersecurity

 There are several ways to educate remote employees on the do’s and don’ts of cybersecurity.
 Hosting a seminar or a quick 30-minute session is a smart way to get everyone involved and educated all at once.
 Discuss what cyber issues the company has had in the past and what protocols are currently in place for specific threatening situations.
-Inform employees on what protection they should be used for any and all company devices and any other options they have available such as cases, antivirus protection, blackout screen protectors/shields, etc. Talk to employees about phishing scams, malware, viruses, and any other threats that could potentially hit company devices.
+Inform employees on what protections they should use, such as secure VPNs and steps to set up DMARC for email security, as well as antivirus tools and other safeguards.
+Talk to employees about phishing scams, malware, viruses, and any other threats that could potentially hit company devices.
 Presenting different ways employees can protect their information, can help keep their identity, and even their clients’ sensitive data safe.

 Important cyber terms to know (and teach):